jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.21 Exp

-Returns the exponential (base e) of values in a raster..
+Returns the exponential (base e) of values in a raster.

 *Parameters*: